HOME | FAMILY | CONDUCTING | SINGING | USU | STEINER | STANFORD | PHOTOS

 Bill's music professor, Aimo Kiviniemi, was the tenor soloist.
 His wife was the organist, and another music student was the violinist for the wedding.
 All the music was outstanding and the wedding was begun.
 Other than Bill's publically weeping, the wedding went without a hitch.

 The next strange event happened a bit later in the evening.
-Phyllis and Bill had arranged to spend their first night of wedded bliss in a motel, only a few miles west of Phyllis's home town as we were headed for a summer in San Diego while Bill attended a musical workshop.
+Phyllis and Bill had arranged to spend their first night of wedded bliss in a motel, only a few miles west of Phyllis's home town as we were headed for a summer in San Diego while Bill attended a music workshop.
 Just as Bill and Phyllis were about to retire for the night, a phone call came to our room.
 It was Bill's uncle telling us that Phyllis had forgotten her shoes, and Bill had forgotten his camera.
 Both were being left at the front desk of the motel.
 We got them the following morning.